sophiemiddleton/Tutorial/DataHandling/doc/Introduction.md

 Files can be "unregistered" or "registered".
 Unregistered files are for local or temporary use and are not in the file catalog database and may be stored in various locations.
 Registered files are cataloged and must be named by certain conventions, are located in special directories, and have other restrctions.
 This tutorial will only discuss registered files.

 Files are owned either by the collaboration or by a user.
-The owner as a specifc string is either the word "mu2e" or a user's kerberos (logi) username.
+The owner as a specifc string in file names and is either the word "mu2e" or a user's kerberos (login) username.
 Collaboration files include all raw data, and the output of reconstruction or simulation campaigns run from the mu2epro account.
 User files are typically personal simulation samples, ntuples, or backup tarballs.

 Files must be named by the [convention](https://mu2ewiki.fnal.gov/wiki/FileNames)